imvetri/ui-editor/README.md

 # UI editor

 UI editor is a Rapid Component Library Builder.
-Concept of UI has been in existence for nearly 40 years still it hasn't changed, but concepts to build it - **keeps on changing**.
+Concept of UI has been in existence for nearly 40 years still it hasn't changed, but concepts to build it - **keeps.on.changing**.

 Web browsers like IE, chrome, firefox, and safari had their race decades back and now Web frameworks like ReactJS, Angular, Vue, svelte and nextJS etc...

-This project aims to **speed up UI building workflow** for web browsing platforms and **get rid of component code refactoring** tasks.
+This project aims to **speed.up.UI.building.workflow** for web browsing platforms and **get.rid.of.component.code.refactoring** tasks.

 ## Demo - https://imvetri.github.io/ui-editor/